 But this does not hold in our particular case.
-The data of the trunk is given as a triangular mesh with a penetration threshold $p_T$ for each triangle.
-We may not assume any further properties on the mesh, e.g., that it is a manifold, watertight or that the normals are oriented consistently.
+The data of the trunk is given as a triangular mesh with a penetration threshold p_T for each triangle.
+We may not assume any further properties on the mesh, e.g. that it is a manifold, watertight or that the normals are oriented consistently.

 Though, we can use the principle of the penetration depth similar to the two dimensional case, but we must adjust it to our setting.
 The penetration depth for each box is defined per triangle instead of the whole body.
-Thereby, it is also possible to treat certain regions differently, e.g., the bottom of a trunk would hardly give way in contrast to the sides where a few millimeters are always acceptable.
+Thereby, it is also possible to treat certain regions differently, e.g. the bottom of a trunk would hardly give way in contrast to the sides where a few millimeters are always acceptable.

 This introduces some problems with respect to the total potential.
-The penetration depth for a given box cannot be computed as the sum of the penetration depths of all involved triangles since then the value would increase if the boundary is triangulated finer.
-Therefore, we use the maximum of all involved triangles.
+We cannot just sum up the values for each triangle since then the value would increase if the boundary is triangulated finer.
+Therefore, we use the maximum of all triangles.
 It is also possible to use the mean of all positive contributions.

-The penetration depth for a triangle with respect to a given box equals the minimum distance to pull it apart from that box.
-Thereby, the wall-potential is positive only for those boxes intersecting the boundary.
-But this is definitely not what we want for boxes completely located in the exterior of the trunk.
+The penetration depth for a triangle with respect to a given box is also defined as the minimum distance to pull it apart from that box.

+Thereby, the wall-potential is positive only for those boxes touching the boundary.
+But this is definitely not what we want for boxes located completely outside.